-Empaveli (pegcetacoplan) is the active molecule in the first targeted C3 therapy for use in adults with Paroxysmal Nocturnal Hemoglobinuria ("PHN") and was approved for that indication by the FDA and the EMA in 2021.
-It is marketed in the United States by Apellis, and Swedish Orphan Biovitrum AB outside of the United States.
+Empaveli (pegcetacoplan) is the active molecule in the first targeted C3 therapy for use in adults with paroxysmal nocturnal hemoglobinuria and was approved for that indication by the FDA and the EMA in 2021.
+It is marketed in the United States by Apellis and outside the United States., including the European Union, by Sobi, where it is marketed under the brand name Aspaveli.

-We bought royalties on the sales of Empaveli on July 20, 2022 which entitles us to below one percent on worldwide net sales, subject to a cap at net sales of \$500 million in each calendar year.
+On July 20, 2022, we bought royalties on the sales of Empaveli which entitles us to a less than 1% royalty on worldwide net sales, subject to a cap at net sales of \$500 million in each calendar year.
 We will not be entitled to any royalty above the cap.
-We have an option to increase the annual sales cap to \$1.1 billion in return for a one-time payment of \$21 million.
-We have until June 2023 to exercise this option.
-Royalties are collected on a three-quarter lag basis and are expected to expire in the first quarter of 2032 in the United States and, in the third quarter of 2032 in the European Union.
+As part of the transaction, we had an option to increase the annual sales cap to \$1.1 billion in return for a one-time payment of \$21 million.
+We did not exercise this option prior to its expiry in June 2023.

 On February 17, 2023, the FDA approved Syfovre (pegcetacoplan injection) as the first and only treatment of geographic atrophy.
 Pegcetacoplan is also in development for additional pipeline indications including cold agglutinin disease and C3 glomerulopathy.
+Royalties are collected on a three-quarter lag basis and are expected to expire in the first quarter of 2033 in the United States and in the fourth quarter of 2031 in the European Union.